 One of the signs of Autism and Asperger’s is social interaction - finding it difficult to build and maintain friendships, work in teams and know how to manage social situations.

-Difficulties with social interaction tend to continue into adulthood, whereas many people with autism learn compensatory coping strategies for dealing with problems with social communication and social imagination.
+Difficulties with social interaction tend to continue into adulthood, whereas many people with Autism learn compensatory coping strategies for dealing with problems with social communication and social imagination.

-For those receiving an autism diagnosis as an adult, social interaction is perhaps the most important of the triad.
+Social interaction is perhaps the most important of the triad.
 Difficulties can have a heavy impact on day-to-day life for everyone involved and can result in other conditions such as depression or anxiety.